 Next: press through your heels like you’re squishing grapes.
 Hold five seconds.
 My Tuesday class calls these “invisible resistance” moves.
 You’ll feel it tomorrow when stairs feel less like Mount Everest.

 Set your timer for 15 minutes—that’s three commercial breaks or half a true crime episode.
 Mix these movements like a playlist.
 Forgot counts?
 No sweat.
 Just keep flowing until the buzzer sings.
-Now go show that chair who’s boss.

 Chair Pilates for Seniors: A Safe and Adaptable Workout